Water quality monitoring

 The water is still supplied by the water company but another person or business then supplies the water on to the final user.
 The system of pipes that is used to pass on the water is known as a distribution system.
 These systems are now covered by the regulations.
 They place duties on those who manage them to ensure that the water is safe to use.

 People consuming water and food prepared from water from both private water supplies and distribution systems are entitled to the same level of health protection as people served by mains supplies.

 Further guidance on the Private Water Supplies Regulations 2009 is available on the Drinking Water Inspectorate website.

 Request for information

 The Private Water Supplies Regulations 2009 place a duty on all local authorities to keep a record and monitor all private water supplies and distribution systems in the area.

 Our existing records were compiled several years ago and the details may now be incorrect or out of date.
-Letters and questionnaires have been sent to all properties that are believed to be served by a private water supply or private distribution system in the borough but If you believe you are on a private water supply or distribution system and have not received a questionnaire, please download a copy and post it to us.
+Letters and questionnaires have been sent to all properties that are believed to be served by a private water supply or private distribution system in the borough.
+If you believe you are on a private water supply or distribution system and have not received a questionnaire, please download a copy and post it to us.